Mayfly: Ecology

 Nymphs live primarily in streams under rocks, in decaying vegetation or in sediments.
 Few species live in lakes, but they are among the most prolific.
 For example, the emergence of one species of Hexagenia was recorded on Doppler weather radar by the shoreline of Lake Erie in 2003.
 In the nymphs of most mayfly species, the paddle-like gills do not function as respiratory surfaces because sufficient oxygen is absorbed through the integument, instead serving to create a respiratory current.
 However, in low-oxygen environments such as the mud at the bottom of ponds in which Ephemera vulgata burrows, the filamentous gills act as true accessory respiratory organs and are used in gaseous exchange.

 In most species, the nymphs are herbivores or detritivores, feeding on algae, diatoms or detritus, but in a few species, they are predators of chironomid and other small insect larvae and nymphs.
-Nymphs of Povilla burrow into submerged wood and can be a problem for boat owners in Asia.
+Nymphs of Povilla burrow into submerged wood and can be a problem for boat owners in Africa and southeast Asia.
 Some are able to shift from one feeding group to another as they grow, thus enabling them to utilise a variety of food resources.
 They process a great quantity of organic matter as nymphs and transfer a lot of phosphates and nitrates to terrestrial environments when they emerge from the water, thus helping to remove pollutants from aqueous systems.
 Along with caddisfly larvae and gastropod molluscs, the grazing of mayfly nymphs has a significant impact on the primary producers, the plants and algae, on the bed of streams and rivers.

 The nymphs are eaten by a wide range of predators and form an important part of the aquatic food chain.
 Fish are among the main predators, picking nymphs off the bottom or ingesting them in the water column, and feeding on emerging nymphs and adults on the water surface.
 Carnivorous stonefly, caddisfly, alderfly and dragonfly larvae feed on bottom-dwelling mayfly nymphs, as do aquatic beetles, leeches, crayfish and amphibians.
 Besides the direct mortality caused by these predators, the behaviour of their potential prey is also affected, with the nymphs' growth rate being slowed by the need to hide rather than feed.
 The nymphs are highly susceptible to pollution and can be useful in the biomonitoring of water bodies.
 Once they have emerged, large numbers are preyed on by birds, bats and by other insects, such as Rhamphomyia longicauda.

 Mayfly nymphs may serve as hosts for parasites such as nematodes and trematodes.
 Some of these affect the nymphs' behaviour in such a way that they become more likely to be predated.
 Other nematodes turn adult male mayflies into quasi-females which haunt the edges of streams, enabling the parasites to break their way out into the aqueous environment they need to complete their life cycles.
 The nymphs can also serve as intermediate hosts for the horsehair worm Paragordius varius, which causes its definitive host, a grasshopper, to jump into water and drown.